felipelima85/felipelima85/README.md

 <br/>
 A little about me:<br/>
    💼- I currently work as a freelance web developer.<br/>
-   📘- Currently studying HTML5 - CSS3 - JS - SQL.<br>
+   📘- Currently studying WEB DEVELOPMENT.<br>
    ⚡- "Lord of the rings" is the best film series ever made.<br/>
    ⚡- The Witcher 3 is the best game of the century.<br/>
    ⚡- Pearl Jam is the best band in the universe.<br/>